MapleLeaves-7/Book-Recommendations/README.md

 The files relating to the database are under the `db` folder.

+Files in this folder are used in all other parts (Scraper, Data Science, Search, Website) to connect to and communicate with database.

+Files:

+1. `db_config.py` gets the credentials to connect to the local PostgreSQL database.
+2. `models.py` specifies the database schema using SQLAlchemy and is used by other files to communicate with the database.

 Technologies used:

 1. [PostgreSQ](https://www.postgresql.org/): Relational Database used to save the data
 2. [SQLAlchemy](https://www.sqlalchemy.org/): Object Relational Mapper (ORM) used to create the database and tables, as well as save new entries

-Files:

-1. `db_config.py` gets the credentials to connect to the local PostgreSQL database.
-2. `models.py` specifies the database schema using SQLAlchemy and is used by other files to communicate with the database.

 ## 2. Scraper